mishka-s/Emotion-Recognition-Project/README.md

 **https://mishka-singla-emotion-recognition.streamlit.app/**

-To run it from backend, first clone the repo in VsCode using "git clone  and then in the directory of the project, run streamlit run streamlit_app.py.
+To run it from backend, first clone the repo in VsCode using "git clone https://github.com/mishka-s/Emotion-Recognition-Project.git" and then in the directory of the project, run "streamlit run streamlit_app.py".

 ### How to use: